Chart Color Schemes

 Skye is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Skye, as per the latest Census evaluation, 89.3% of dwellings were houses, with the remaining 10.7% comprising semi-detached homes, apartments and other types.
-This differs from Melbourne metro's dwelling structure, which was 79.8% houses and 20.2% other dwellings.
-Home ownership in Skye stood at 23.8%, with mortgaged dwellings at 58.3% and rented ones at 18.0%.
-The median monthly mortgage repayment in Skye was $1,733, below Melbourne metro's average of $1,800.
-The median weekly rent in Skye was $410, higher than Melbourne metro's $356 but lower than the national average rent of $375.
-Nationally, Skye's mortgage repayments were lower than the Australian average of $1,863.
+As evaluated in the latest Census, 89.3% of dwellings in Skye were houses, with the remaining 10.7% comprising semi-detached properties, apartments, and other dwelling types.
+In comparison, Melbourne metro had 79.8% houses and 20.2% other dwellings.
+Home ownership in Skye stood at 23.8%, with mortgaged dwellings at 58.3% and rented dwellings at 18.0%.
+The median monthly mortgage repayment in Skye was $1,733, below Melbourne metro's $1,800.
+Median weekly rent in Skye was $410, higher than Melbourne metro's $356 but lower than the national average of $375.
+Nationally, Skye's median monthly mortgage repayment of $1,733 is lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing